Hamilton Harbour: Randle Reef

 Randle Reef, a site in the southeast corner of the harbour, is considered the most dire of identified water pollution issues awaiting remediation in Canada.
 The environmental containment facility, about 7.5 hectares in size, covers in-situ about 130,000 m3 of sediments contaminated with polycyclic aromatic hydrocarbons, and contain about 500,000 m3 of dredged PAH contaminated sediments.
 The containment facility was constructed in 2018 using two walls of steel sheet piling.
 Later in 2018, contaminated sediment surrounding the containment facility was dredged and placed inside the facility.
 The wastewater will be treated by an on-site water treatment system using sand filtration and granular activated adsorption and discharged back into the harbour.
 Last, an environmental cap will be built of layers of several materials including aggregates of various sizes, geotextile and geogrid, wickdrains, and surface materials (asphalt and/or concrete), placed sequentially from bottom to top in order to contain toxic sediment in the facility.
 The clean-up project had an estimated cost of $138.9 million, with the containment expected to have a 200-year lifespan.
 Environment and Climate Change Canada, and the Ontario Ministry of the Environment and Climate Change, each committed $46.3 million, with the final third of funding coming from the City of Hamilton ($14 million), the City of Burlington ($2.3 million), Halton Region ($2 million), the Hamilton Port Authority ($14 million), and Stelco ($14 million).
-On March 9, 2022, Environment and Climate Change Canada announced the completion of the clean-up project.
-Over 615,000 m3 of contaminated sediment was managed, and the final stage of the project, the installation of the environmental cap, will be completed by 2024, which will provide new port land that will be managed by the Hamilton–Oshawa Port Authority.
+On March 9, 2022, Environment and Climate Change Canada announced the completion of the clean-up project where over 615,000 m3 of contaminated sediment was managed.
+The final stage of the project, the installation of the environmental cap, will be completed by 2025, which will provide new port land that will be managed by the Hamilton–Oshawa Port Authority.